jmsteinw/jmsteinw.github.io/_posts/2015-3-16-Air-Delays.md

 ##Ideas for Improvement and Summary

-In this notebook, we took data from the Department of Transportation regarding flight on-time performance.
+In this post, we took data from the Department of Transportation regarding flight on-time performance.
 We did some feature engineering and made functions in R that allowed us to easily explore the data.
 Then, we prepared our data for a SGD Regressor model via feature scaling/one-hot encoding and made a function that could predict how late our flight was going to be.
 This project was a bit more difficult than the faculty salary project because the dataset was much larger, so we had to consider model solutions that would be computationally feasible.

 Possible ideas for improvement: